unirgy/convertm1m2/README.md

 We can't wait until the last minute, because while we don't know how much it will take us to convert, we do know it will take long time.

-The purpose of this script is to automate as much as possible initial conversion of Magento 1 extension, and allow developers to have more time for tasks that can not possibly be automated, such as:
+The purpose of this script is to automate as much as possible the initial conversion of a Magento 1 extension, and allow developers to have more time for tasks that can not be automated, such as:

   * Templates conversion to new M2 themes
   * JS/CSS conversion to jQuery and new M2 themes